nilsMontenegro/SiRPG/README.md

  - e.g. climbing a wall, running, jumping
  - once per scene you can reroll a failed skill check

+**Helpful**
+ - When another player rolls a skill check, you can add one of your fitting attributes or professions to his result.
+ - Applicable only in situations which are calm enough, so for example not in fights.

 ### Fighting Abilities

 **Dual Wielding**